-No.3

-Demand is moderate, supply is low.
+No.3 Demand is moderate, supply is low.

-Adrian encourages focusing on the basics to get the best understanding of price growth.
+Adrian encourages focusing on the right basics to get the best understanding of price growth.

 Welcome to the first edition of 'YOUIQ'.
-Our aim is to support and deliver a more transparent and trustworthy residential real estate market by giving you the insightful, locally relevant and data-crammed information you should receive
+Our aim is to deliver a more transparent and trustworthy real estate market by giving you the insightful, locally relevant and data-crammed property market information you should receive.

-As a brief introduction my background spans finance, technology (including 10 years working at Goldman Sachs ending up as Head of Technology) as well as 25 years of London property renovation and development.
+As a brief introduction my background spans finance, technology (including 10 years working at Goldman Sachs, ending up as Head of Technology) as well as 25 years of London property renovation and development.
 My co-director Jeremy Priestley FRICS FARLA is a 40 year property veteran, ex Knight Frank and former UK Managing Director of Hamptons International.

-We believe the current residential real estate model does not work.
-Technology and public data availability is rapidly changing.
-As such, many traditional methods of real estate business quite simply no longer apply.
-In addition, long standing agency businesses carry high and unnecessary cost overheads resulting in inefficient business delivery and high costs to the client.
+We believe the current real estate model does not work.
+Technology and public data availability is rapidly changing - as such, many traditional methods of real estate business do not work or, quite simply, no longer apply.
+Also established agency businessess are carrying high and unnecessary cost overheads resulting in inefficient business delivery.

-At YOUhome we think differently.
-We look at property price and market activity trends in a multitude of ways.
-These include postcode, length of lease, distance to amenities, ceiling height, light perspective, layout and condition.
-We consider village atmosphere, lifestyle and culture while applying economic basics such as supply, demand, carrycost and transaction expense.
+We think differently, we look at property price and market activity trends in a multitude of ways, from postcode to length of lease, and from distance to condition while applying economic basics such as supply, demand, carrycost and transaction expense.